avigneau-phdata/fivetran-demo/README.md

 ![System architecture diagram](./architecture.png)

-Data is being pulled from the Finnhub API for [stock candles](https://finnhub.io/docs/api/stock-candles) data, up through the current date minus one week (because of when the data is updated in the Finnhub API)
+Data is being pulled from the Finnhub API for [stock candles](https://finnhub.io/docs/api/stock-candles) data

+- Pulls it one day at a time up through the current date minus one week (because of when the data is updated in the Finnhub API)
+- Will run every 24 hours and only pull net new data for that time period (unless a historical resync is triggered)

 ## Required Environment Prerequisites